KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

    - **blur from motion or focusing**;
    - **general image noise**

-For that reason a feature point alone is not enough to elaborate sufficiently the envoronment and neighbours of the point are taken into account in order to reinforce the mapping of the envornment.
+For that reason a feature point alone is not enough to elaborate sufficiently the environment and neighbours of the point are taken into account in order to reinforce the mapping procedure.

 *Step 1: Good feature points detection*:<br/><br/>